isaiahsdp/name-compare-script/README.md

 # Steps

 ### Make sure Python 3 is installed
-Verify Installation: python3 --version
+Verify Installation in your terminal: python3 --version

 #### Install required Python libraries
-pip install pandas openpyxl
+Terminal: pip install pandas openpyxl

 #### Put your Excel files in the same directory as compareCC.py or compareST.py